 The data collection process involved both verbal and written instructions to ensure clarity in completing the questionnaires.
 The questionnaires were administered in a paper-and-pencil format, and participants were given time to answer at their own pace.
-Some participants required additional help in answering the questions to which the researcher asked some questions in person for participant's better comprehension.
+Some participants required additional help in answering the questions, so the researcher asked some questions in person for the participants' better comprehension.
 Data was collected across multiple locations in Lahore, including participants from various settings such as private residences, community centres, and elderly care homes, ensuring a broad representation of the older adult population.
 The data collection lasted approximately 20-30 minutes per participant.
 Participants in elderly care homes were given extra time and assistance if needed, to ensure full participation.
 No major difficulties were encountered in the process, but some participants required additional clarification on certain items, which was addressed by the researcher during the data collection phase.

 Ethical considerations for the study were carefully followed.
 Informed consent was obtained from all participants prior to participation, with detailed explanations about the study's purpose, procedures, and potential risks.

 Participants were assured of their anonymity, the confidentiality of their data, and their right to withdraw at any time without consequence.
 Demographic data collection was handled with a strong emphasis on privacy and identity protection.
-Ethical guidelines were strictly adhered to throughout the research process, ensuring the integrity and safety of participants mediation analysis (Model 4 in PROCESS 4.2) were used to examine relationships, gender differences, and mediation effects, respectively, among the study variables.
+Ethical guidelines were strictly adhered to throughout the research process, ensuring the integrity and safety of participants